masonmedia/jms-home/README.md

 1. GA gtag script is added in footer for general analytics, traffic, page views, bounce rate, etc.

 2. A additional tag is added for Statcounter, a separate analytics service.

-## **.htaccess**

-1. Multiple .htaccess rewrites are employed to redirect previous site .html extensions to .php, and then to remove .php for pretty urls.